-You can also search for other local and national housing services with the directory link: http://england.shelter.org.uk/get_advice/advice_services_directory
+You can also search for other local and national housing services with the directory link: http://england.shelter.org.uk/get advice/advice services directory

 Shelter Factsheets

 The Shelter website has a list of factsheets, which you can download.
 These cover a broad range of housing problems and how to deal with them.
 The main areas they cover are: